How It Works

 Overview

-Here's how each works.
+Here's how each component works.

 Every participant describes two things: